BZFlag-Dev/bzflag.org/_documentation/developer/pages/compiling-on-macos.md

 * GLEW
 * c-ares

+### Homebrew

+As an alternative to manual installation of the various dependencies, the [homebrew][brew] package manager can simplify installing external packages, if you have it installed.

+{% set command %}
+brew install sdl2 glew c-ares
+{% endset %}

+{% include '_includes/terminal.html.twig' with { command: command, os: 'macos' } %}

 ### SDL

 Download the [latest development library .dmg file][sdl] and open it.
 Drag the SDL2.framework file into your